AdityaBiswas321/NextCustomPC-FrontEnd-Vercel/README.md

 # NextCustomPC-FrontEnd-Vercel

-**Target:** To connect non tech-savvy professionals with tailor made Computers by way of an algorithm
+**Target:** To connect non tech-savvy professionals with tailor made computers by way of an algorithm

 **Production:** www.npxcomputers.com